 - 1 cup citric acid

-- 1 cup salt (kosher or rock salt would be the cheapest options, but do not use Epsom salt, as it is full of minerals and used by aquarium enthusiasts to harden water.)
+- 1 cup salt (do not use Epsom salt, as it is full of minerals and used by aquarium enthusiasts to harden the water.)

 - 2-4 Tbsp. filtered water

 - Combine the washing soda, baking soda, citric acid, salt, and essential oils (if you are using them!
 You can also combine other essential oils instead of my choice!) in a large bowl, until the essential oil drops are thoroughly combined into the mixture.